Utilizing”Nudge” Principles to Increase Website Ranking and Improve CRO

 .You know, having a well-optimised and engaging website is key in today’s digital world.
 To help boost your website’s ranking and user experience the principles in Richard H. Thaler’s book “Nudge: Improving Decisions About Health, Wealth and Happiness” are really useful.
+The core principle is that [Website Design Choices] → [influence] → [User Behavior and Conversion Rates].
+By understanding how small design nudges affect decision-making, you can systematically improve both rankings and revenue.
 In this post we’ll explore the key concepts and how to apply them to your website design, content and overall marketing strategy.

 Thaler says default options can influence user decisions.
 In the context of a website this could mean simplifying user navigation, placing call-to-action (CTA) buttons and streamlining data input forms.
 To use the power of default options focus on these areas: